Romance of the Three Kingdoms: Literary analysis

 Yao Yao includes an example from Chapter 79 of the Mao edition which illustrates the interlacing of two plots within a chapter and the interlacing of poetry and prose.
 Chapter 79 includes two stories one describes Liu Bei's attempt to punish two generals who had refused aid to Guan Yu which led to his death.
 One of the generals was his adopted son, whom he felt compelled to execute.
 Soon thereafter, in Chapters 82–84), he gathers all his forces and engages with those of Sun Quan in the Battle of Yiling where he is totally defeated.

-The other story (which is the first of the two) describes how Cao Pei (Cao Cao's initial successor) attempts to kill his more talented and scholarly younger brother, Cao Zhi, out of fear that Cao Zhi might be a threat to his leadership.
+The other story (which is the first of the two) describes how Cao Pi (Cao Cao's initial successor) attempts to kill his more talented and scholarly younger brother, Cao Zhi, out of fear that Cao Zhi might be a threat to his leadership.
 He orders Cao Zhi to compose a poem in the time required to take seven steps.
 If he fails, he will be executed.
-Cao Zhi, successfully composes a poem that "describes two bulls fighting and colliding against each other.
+Cao Zhi successfully composes a poem that "describes two bulls fighting and colliding against each other.
 One is pushed past the edge and falls into a dry well, where it dies".

-Cao Pai is not satisfied and requires a second poem.
-This time Cao Zhi composes the more widely quoted "bean stalk" poem which describes cooking beans over a fire built with dry bean stems.
+Cao Pi is not satisfied and requires a second poem.
+This time Cao Zhi composes the more widely quoted Quatrain of Seven Steps which describes cooking beans over a fire built with dry bean stems.
 The beans exclaim: "Alive we sprouted from a single root—/ What is your rush to cook us on the fire".

-Cao Pei takes the poem to heart and allows Cao Zhi to go free.
+Cao Pi takes the poem to heart and allows Cao Zhi to go free.

 The first poem about the bulls foreshadows Liu Bei's downfall; the second, Cao Pei's mistreatment of his brother.
 The second poem "also reinforces the link between the two halves of this chapter by bringing out the irony: on the one hand, Liu Bei gives up all he has to avenge a sworn brother; on the other hand, Cao Pei will not be satisfied until he can find a way to put his blood brother to death".
 The chapter concludes with the poem: "The Shrines of Wei were about to be established;/ The land of Han was about to pass into another's hands".

-The Mao's themselves also comment on the interlacing of the stories in their opening essay as follows (translator annotation omitted):
+The Mao's themselves also comment on the interlacing of the stories in their opening essay as follows (translator annotation omitted and romanizations standardized to pinyin):

-Ts’ao Pi's [Cao Pei's] cruel oppression of the living Ts’ao Chih [Cao Zhi] is a case of conflict between brothers of the same blood, whereas Liu Pei [Liu Bei] grievous lamentation over the dead Kuan Yu [Guan Yu] is a case of brotherly love between men of different surnames. ...
+Cao Pi's cruel oppression of the living Cao Zhi is a case of conflict between brothers of the same blood, whereas Liu Bei's grievous lamentation over the dead Guan Yu is a case of brotherly love between men of different surnames. [...]
 Examples such as those enumerated above, some of which are analogous and some of which are contrasting, all parallel each other within a single chapter.